-After a short stint at the University of Texas where I studied drawing and design I moved to Taos.
-During the seventies I designed jewelry, studied tapestry weaving, created fiber sculptures, and continued to hone my drawing skills.
-By the late seventies I knew I had to return to painting.
+During my first years in Taos I designed jewelry, studied tapestry weaving, created fiber sculptures, and continued to hone my drawing skills.
+Son, however, I turned to painting.

 Although I now have a Bachelors of Fine Art and a Masters of Art Education from the University of New Mexico, it was by studying the Taos founders and painting in the very spots they frequented that I truly learned to paint.

-Over the past thirty-five years I have exhibited work nationally.
-My paintings and prints are included in numerous public and private collections.
-I still live in Albuquerque, New Mexico where I teach part time at the University of New Mexico and continue to explore the infinite number of ways to color canvas with excitement.
+I have exhibited work nationally and my paintings and prints are included in numerous public and private collections.
+I still live in Albuquerque, New Mexico where I teach art in the public schools and part time at the University of New Mexico while I continue to explore the infinite number of ways to color canvas with excitement.